nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * The new appointment `DATE`, `TIME_FROM` and `TIME_TO` must be in the future.
 * Refer to [Schedule Tracker Section](#schedule-tracker) for other date related constraints.

+Note:
+* Minimum length for title is 1 character, maximum is 30 characters.
+* Minimum length for description is 1 character, maximum is 50 characters.

 Examples:<br>
 * `add_schedule t/Maths Tuition Homework d/2021-6-2 fr/5:00pm to/7:00pm ds/Calculus Topic`
 * `add_schedule t/Science Tuition Homework d/2021-6-31 fr/6:00pm to/7:00pm ds/Chapter 5 to 6`